eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 The Ankaios agent shall support the cli argument `--insecure` with short alias `-k`.

 Comment:
-The Ankaios CLI supports an insecure communication channel to the Ankaios server.
+The Ankaios agent supports an insecure communication channel to the Ankaios server.
 Communicating over insecure channels is convenient during an evaluation or a development phase.

 Tags:
 - AgentManager